meetmarvelous/snake_game/README.md

 # Snake Game

-This repository contains the source code for a Snake Game, which you can integrate into your portfolio website or any other web project.
-The game is built using HTML, CSS, and JavaScript.
+This repository contains the source code for a Snake Game.
 ![Snake Game Demo](./assets/snake.png)

 ## Demo